Lyme Academy College of Fine Arts participates in the following Federal Student Aid programs:

 Federal SEOG Grant

-A Federal Supplemental Education Opportunity Grant is for undergraduates with exceptional financial need, as determined by the College.
+A Federal Supplemental Education Opportunity Grant is for undergraduates with exceptional financial need, as determined by the Financial Aid Office.
 Priority is given to Federal Pell Grant recipients.

-The Federal Work-Study (FWS) Program provides jobs for undergraduates who need financial aid.
+The Federal Work-Study (FWS) Program provides jobs for undergraduates who demonstrate financial need.
 FWS gives students a chance to earn money to help pay their educational expenses.
 The program requires community service.

 Connecticut Governors Scholarship Grant Program